TheCellule/python-bleson/README.rst

 Bleson is a cross platform Python 3 module for accessing Bluetooth LE API's.

-The supported Bluetooth LE roles are: Observer, Advertiser (inc. Beacon), Peripheral* and Central*.
+The (planned) supported Bluetooth LE roles are: Observer, Advertiser (inc. Beacon), Peripheral and Central.

 The supported platforms are: Linux (e.g. Raspberry Pi), macOS and Windows 10.

 Other highlights:

 - The same Bleson API is used across all platforms.
-- Only standard platform provided Bluetooth LE API's are used.
+- Only standard OS provided Bluetooth LE API's are used.
 - Bleson does not impose a 'mainloop' on user scripts on any platform.
 - A compiler is not needed to install Bleson or for updating any system components, in most scenarios.